-Digital Speech is an interrupted version of the Composite signal used for testing high-end digital hearing aids.
-Many high-end digital aids (though not all) use a technology called "speech enhancement" or "noise reduction."
-These aids respond to any continuous signal as if it were noise, and lower the gain at the offending frequencies.
+"Digital Speech" is an interrupted version of the Composite signal used for testing modern digital hearing aids.
+Many of these digital aids (though not all) use a technology called "speech enhancement" or "noise reduction."
+These aids respond to any continuous signal as if it were noise, and lower the gain at those frequencies.
 Unfortunately, these aids regard the Composite signal or pure-tone sweeps as noise, making them difficult to test using traditional methods.
+Digital Speech was developed as a way to test these high-end hearing aids.
+Instead of presenting a continuous signal, it presents an interrupted signal that the aid interprets as speech instead of noise.